 Our Library Ambassadors

-They are the students who serve as the Auburn Public Library’s teen advisory group.
-Interested teens living or going to school in Auburn in grades 8 - 12 may apply to join the Library Ambassadors after serving at least one semester as a student volunteer in Youth Services.
+LAs are student volunteers who serve as the Auburn Public Library’s teen advisory group.
+Interested teens living or going to school in Auburn in grades 8 - 12 may apply to join the LAs after serving at least one semester as a student volunteer in Youth Services.

 What do they do?

-What are the benefits of becoming a Library Ambassador?
+What are the benefits of becoming a Student Volunteer?

 Students who serve as volunteers meet new people, learn new skills, and may count their time as a volunteer when filling out applications for colleges or jobs.
-Volunteer time also counts for National Junior Honor Society and International Baccalaureate’s program requirements.
+Volunteer time also counts toward National Honor Society and International Baccalaureate’s program requirements.
 LAs help plan programming and serve as assistants to the Youth Services Librarians.

 When may I join?

-Interested students are encouraged to apply through the Youth Services Librarian.
-Library Ambassadors serve from September –May yearly and may place applications beginning August 1 of the coming school year.
+Interested students are encouraged to apply for a volunteer position through the Youth Services Librarian.
+Volunteers serve year round.
+LAs serve from September –May annually.
 There are a limited number of slots and positions are filled on a first come/first serve basis as well as by meeting the criteria set forth by the Youth Services Division.